rdov/rdov.github.io/authentication.md

 {% endhighlight %}

 ## Additional Signers
-Some models require multiple signatures, as denoted by the "signers" json schema property, which is a list of pem pubhashs, the same as the client generates.
+Some models require multiple signatures, as denoted by the "signers" json schema property, which is a list of public keys, the same as the client generates.

 `"signers": ["pubhash0", "pubhash1"]`

 This indicates that when receiving an item belonging to this schema, the client should require the item to be signed by the owners of both pubhash0 and pubhash1.
-Additional signatures can be added to the header by appending '-<x>' to 'x-mrest-sign', 'x-mrest-pubhash' and 'x-mrest-time'.
+Additional signatures can be added to the header by appending '-<n>' to 'x-mrest-sign', 'x-mrest-pubhash' and 'x-mrest-time'.

 {% highlight python %}
 headers = {"x-mrest-sign": "pubhash0 signature",